 It’s important to recognize the signs and symptoms of each, so you can get the proper treatment and support.
-It’s also important to understand that neither of these indicate a weakness nor something to be embarrassed of as a new parent (or a repeat parent).
+It’s also important to understand that you are not alone.
 One in eight women experience symptoms of postpartum depression, according to the Centers for Disease Control and Prevention (CDC).
 So how do you know if what you’re feeling is postpartum depression?

 These common feelings – sometimes attributed to after-delivery hormonal changes – typically last only a few days and are gone within two weeks of the birth.

-10 to 20 percent of new mothers have “postpartum depression,” a more serious form of depression that may develop several weeks, months, or even into the first year after childbirth.
+According to the CDC, 1 in 8 women experience symptoms of “postpartum depression,” a more serious form of depression that may develop several weeks, months, or even into the first year after childbirth.

 Women with postpartum depression may experience: